dakario/Jaeger_install/README.md

 ```
 Kubectl apply -f kafka/kafka.yaml
 ```
-***Notice: Be sure, by viewing the log, that kafka and the elasticsearch cluster are UP & Running before starting the Jaeger installation***
+***Notice: Be sure, by checking the logs, that kafka and the elasticsearch cluster are UP & Running before starting the Jaeger installation with the next steps***

 ## Install Jaeger